Course Syllabus

 week 11: November 8 Lab Safety (David Thomas)

-week 12: November 15 Menteeship and Networking
+week 12: November 15 Networking and Data

 lecture7.pdf lecture7.ppt

-week 13: November 22 Your Web Presence and wrap-up
+week 13: November 22 Menteeship and authorship

 lecture8.pdf lecture8.ppt